+When $n=1$ it has been argued that $h_D\ge 0$ \cite{Jensen:2018rxu} when the ANEC holds.
+However, if $n<1$ then it is possible for $h_D<0$ as seen for free fields \cite{Dowker:1987mn,Dowker:2015qta} and in holographic models \cite{Bianchi:2016xvf,Baiguera:2022sao}; we will see additional (supersymmetric) examples in this paper too.
+It would be interesting to understand why the ANEC argument of \cite{Jensen:2018rxu} fails for these $n<1$ and $h_D<0$ cases.
+It is also known that $d_1$ in \eqref{confanomalydefect} is determined by the coefficient of the two-point function of the displacement operator in flat space \cite{Bianchi:2015liz,Bianchi:2021snj}, $C_D$, at least when $n=1$; when this is true one expects $d_1\ge 0$.
+However, it is not clear to what extent this holds for $n\ne 1$; in particular it seems that $d_1$ can be negative for $n<1$ (see the holographic computations in \cite{Bianchi:2016xvf,Baiguera:2022sao}) and it would be interesting to understand why this is.

-When the $d=2$ defect in the $d=4$ SCFT preserves $\mathcal{N}=(0,2)$ supersymmetry, the case of interest in this paper, the supersymmetry algebra implies $d_1=d_2$ \cite{Bianchi:2019sxz}.
-In addition, one can show that $h_D$ is proportional to the two point function of the displacement operator and hence $h_D\ge 0$ \cite{Bianchi:2019sxz}.
+When the $d=2$ defect in the $d=4$ SCFT preserves $\mathcal{N}=(0,2)$ supersymmetry, the case of interest in this paper, the supersymmetry algebra implies $d_1=d_2$ \cite{Bianchi:2019sxz}, when $n=1$.
+It seems likely that $d_1=d_2$ is also true for general $n$, but this has not yet been proven.
+We also note that some evidence has been provided that $h_D$ is related to $C_D$ in supersymmetric and holographic contexts for general $n$ and dimensions, including supersymmetric defect solutions of $D=4$ minimal gauged supergravity \cite{Baiguera:2022sao}.
+Therefore, in these cases one expects supersymmetry to also imply the positivity of $h_D$.
+As noted above, however, we will see examples of D = 4 supersymmetric defects with $h_D < 0$ for $n < 1$, again indicating some tension with the above displacement operator picture for $n<1$.